yu-jin-kim/Tippy/README.md

 ## Notes

-I attempted to implement dark mode/light mode but I did not know how to save my custom colors to reuse them in my functions, and ran out of time to do so.
+I attempted to implement dark mode/light mode but I did not know how to save my custom colors to reuse them in my default functions, and ran out of time to do so.

 ## License